asynkron/protoactor-dotnet/README.md

 });
 ```

-For more examples, see the example folder in this repository.
+For more examples, see the examples folder in this repository.

+## NuGet

+`PM> Install-Package Proto.Actor`